ndaneil/crowdedness-monitor/README.md

 ### Learnings and improvement ideas

 Based on the three data points examined, BLE performed the best when it comes to correlation with crowdedness.
-For WiFi data to be useful, I believe an other microcontroller with 5GHz monitoring capabilities should be used.
+For WiFi data to be useful, I believe an other microcontroller with 5GHz monitoring capabilities should be used instead of the ESP32.
 Noise level measurements turned out to not be accurate at all, so in its current form, the noise data collected does not provide any insight into the crowdedness of a place.

 With more data collected, I am confident, BLE device count could be used to accurately assess the crowdedness of a place.
 I see several refinement possibilies to this data point too.
 The first one is excluding devices that are permanently detected near the sensor.
 Devices that are always nearby don't indicate the persence of people and therefore should be excluded from the count.
 And other idea I have is to introduce a threshold for RSSI (Received Signal Strength Indicator) to only consider devices that are closer to the sensor.
 My last improvement idea is to filter out manufacturers based on the first few bytes of the mac address.
 Devices like printers and IoT sensors don't correlate with human presence while MAC addresses of Apple and Samsung devices likely belong to a smartphone, tablet or laptop that people carry with them.